ElzbietaZofia/PORTFOLIO/README.md

 - Slack - Project management tool
 - TestLink - Open Source Test Management
 - Postman - an API platform for building and using APIs
-- PicPick - Screen Capture and Recording Software
+- OBS, PicPick, ShareX - Screen Capture and Recording Software
 - DevTools - a set of web developer tools
 ## Tech skills
 - Basics of SQL